stormpath/stormpath-documentation/source/quickstart.rst

 .. only:: ruby

   All Stormpath features are accessed through a ``Stormpath::Client`` instance, or a resource created from one.
-A client needs an API key (made up of an id and a secret) from your Stormpath developer account to manage resources on that account.
+A client needs an API key (made up of an ID and a secret) from your Stormpath developer account to manage resources on that account.
 Initializing a client instance can be done in a number of ways:

-  - with the location of API key properties file:
+  - with the location of the API key properties file:

   .. literalinclude:: code/ruby/configuration/initialize_client/api_key_location.rb
     :language: ruby

-  - by explicitly setting the API key id and secret:
+  - by explicitly setting the API key ID and secret:

   .. literalinclude:: code/ruby/configuration/initialize_client/api_key_and_secret.rb
     :language: ruby

-  For additional approaches, please head over to :ref:`Inline Code Configuration <inline_code_configuration>`
+  For additional approaches, please head over to :ref:`Inline Code Configuration <inline_code_configuration>`.

   Once you have a ``Client`` instance, keep it around!
 You should only create it **once** per application.
 It maintains its own cache, so you only want to generate a single Client instance for any application.

 .. only:: not rest